cryptopunksnotdead/cryptopunks/cryptopunks/README.md

-> Someday, owning a CryptoPunk might signify just how early of an
+> Someday, owning a Matt & John's® Punk might signify just how early of an
 > adopter you were into the world of blockchain and its thriving digital
 > art scene.
 Or, they could just be a bunch of [24×24 pixel] images.
 >